laravel/docs/authorization.md

         <!-- The Current User Can't Create Posts -->
     @endcannot

-#### Custom Error Messages For Unauthorized Access
+#### Overriding The Default Unauthorized Access Error Message

-You may pass an array instead of the model to the `@can` and `@cannot` directives with an added string for customizing the default unauthorized access error message:
+You can pass an extra **String/Collection**, as argument to the `@authorize` function, after the `ability` argument, as parameter to override the default unauthorized access error message:

-    <?php
-    use App\Post;
-    $customError = "Please ask your administration to grant you access to perform this operation.";

-    if ($user->can('create', [Post::class, $customError])) {
-        // Executes the "create" method on the relevant policy...
-    }

-You can also do the same with `@authorize` directive as well:

     <?php